Tiago Bernardino

 Education:

-PhD in Economics, 2026 (Expected)
+PhD in Economics, 2026 (expected) --- IIES, Stockholm University

-MSc in Economics, 2019
+MSc in Economics, 2019 --- Nova SBE

-BSc in Economics, 2017
+BSc in Economics, 2017 --- Nova SBE

 Publications

-Co-authors: Ricardo Duque Gabriel, João Quelhas and Márcia Silva-Pereira
+Co-authors: Ricardo Duque Gabriel, João Quelhas, and Márcia Silva-Pereira

 Journal of Public Economics (2025)